 - Create a dedicated reviews page

 Reasons why not to delete some Google reviews

 So, before you jump and flag the Google review as inappropriate, consider these few reasons why it’s okay to let bad reviews lie on your page.
 Sometimes they can actually help and not harm your business.

-- Removing Google reviews will make an already disappointed customer even more frustrated because you will clearly tell them you are not interested in their feedback.
+- Removing Google reviews will frustrate an already disappointed customer because you will clearly tell them you are not interested in their feedback.

 - When someone leaves you a negative review about your company, consider this a chance to turn negative reviews into positive ones.
 Listen to what they are telling you, understand them, and suggest a solution.